Kana: Little Sister: Plot

 Kana Toudou (藤堂 加奈, Tōdō Kana) suffers a chronic kidney disease that requires her to be hospitalized for long periods of time.
 Although her older brother Takamichi Toudou (藤堂 隆道, Tōdō Takamichi) resents the resulting diversion of attention from their parents, he changes his attitude towards Kana during a family trip; Kana and her family are separated, so Takamichi must find her in the forest.
-During the searching process he makes a promise to always will protect Kana no matter what.
+During the searching process he makes a promise to always protect Kana no matter what.

 Takamichi falls in love with his classmate Yumi Kashima (鹿島 夕美, Kashima Yumi) while studying in Year 5, so he writes her a love letter and leaves it on her desk.
 However, other classmates know about his feelings towards Kashima and start teasing him the next day.
 He believes that Kashima deliberately showed the love letter to everyone, stops communicating with her until he graduates from high school, and concentrates on looking after his younger sister.
 Kana relies on her brother for emotional support as she rarely goes back to school.

 Kana develops romantic feelings for Takamichi when he graduates from high school.
 During that same period, Kashima confesses her feelings for Takamichi.
 At this time, however, Kana's condition deteriorates, and she is given a few months left to live at most.
 Takamichi begins a relationship with Kashima while studying at university.
 However, his feelings for Kana begin to bother him, and he becomes aware of the fact that Kana is not related to him by blood.
 After this, the plot will unfold differently depending on the player's previous choices, and Kana dies in most endings.